mkorthof/chrupd/README.md

 ## 🔃 Updating Script

 The script auto updates itself (since v20210109).
+To update only and exit, run `.\chrupdate.cmd -cUpdate`.

 ℹ️ If you keep getting an error about "Unable to get new script, skipped update", this means a new version was detected but the script was unable to get the new version from GitHub.
 Try again later or update manually.

 To manually update to a newer script version just replace "chrupd.cmd".
 Copy "name" and "channel" if set.
 If you a have Scheduled Task setup, you do not need to change the task.